-Visit a fish market with an expert, learn to cook all fish with only 4 techniques, learn to make fresh pasta from scratch, master 8 local dishes, taste three DOC wines and finally understand amari (taste 4).
+Visit a fish market with an expert, learn to cook all fish with only 4 techniques, learn to make fresh pasta from scratch, master 8 local dishes, taste three DOC wines.
+Was school ever this much fun?

 Where to meet: Under the column of Sant Oronzo in Piazza Sant Oronzo, Lecce’s main square.
 DO NOT COME TO THE SCHOOL.
 We go to the market first.

 When: Usually Monday, Wednesday and Friday.
 And upon request.

 Length of course: From 10:00 to around 15:00